semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 <iframe src="https://semgrep.dev/embed/editor?snippet=yyjrx" border="0" frameBorder="0" width="100%" height="432"></iframe>

-In essence, using a control source we can define a context, from which Semgrep will detect if a call to some other code (i.e., the sink) can be reached.
+By using a control source, you can define a context from which Semgrep detects if a call to some other code, such as a sink, can be reached.

 :::note
-Using [taint labels](#taint-labels-pro-) it is possible to combine both data and control sources in the same rule.
+Use [taint labels](#taint-labels-pro-) to combine both data and control sources in the same rule.
 :::

 ## Sanitizers